-One way they do this is by capitalizing on the popularity of well-known websites.
+By phishing using SEO, these threat actors capitalize on the popularity of well-known websites.
 Some websites, for example, allow visitors to leave comments or submit files to their pages.
 Hackers post a link to their malware or a virus-infected file on a prominent website.
 The bait is for those likely to click on the link with the false sense of security that the popular website will have a strong security perimeter.

 One of the most successful methods is to use a system that can decrypt and monitor online traffic for harmful content.
 Security teams should also urge users to scrutinize all links before clicking them and proceed with caution if the link leads to an unfamiliar website.
 When an employee opens a malicious PDF, they will see a fake captcha on the first page, followed by text on subsequent pages.

 In such cases, users should shut the file, delete it from the device, and alert the security staff.
 Users need to report harmful URLs on prominent search engines so that the provider can remove them and protect others from falling prey to scams.